aosabook/500lines/data-store/chapter.md

 we make a new node which shares the unchanged subtree.
 This is what makes this binary tree an immutable data structure.

-This is where we notice something strange: we haven't made any changes to anything on disk yet.
+You may have noticed something strange here: we haven't made any changes to anything on disk yet.
 All we've done is manipulate our view of the on-disk data by moving tree nodes around.

-This requires an
-explicit call to `commit()`, which we saw as the second part of our `set` operation in `tool.py` at the beginning of this section.
+In order to actually write these changes to disk, we need an explicit call to `commit()`, which we saw as the second part of our `set` operation in `tool.py` at the beginning of this section.

 Committing involves writing out all of the dirty state in memory, and then saving the disk address of the tree's new root node.